openshift/enhancements/enhancements/microshift/microshift-default-cni.md

 * We are not trying to address high availability within the CNI, high availability should be acomplished by having multiple edge devices working as single node MicroShifts.

-* LoadBalancer type of Services, as this is out of the scope of the CNI.
+* While some of the optimizations applied to OVNKuberneters in MicroShift could be applicable to single-node OpenShift that is out of scope for this enhancement and should be handled separately.

 ## Proposal

-To meet the requirements described in the user histories, as well footprint requirements of the edge environment, an optimized version of OVN Kubernetes is proposed.
+To meet the requirements described in the user stories, as well footprint requirements of the edge environment, an optimized version of OVNKubernetes is proposed.

 This option aligns better with Red Hat's strategy on networking and avoids